atlanticwave-sdx/sdx-controller/README.md

 ### Configuration

-Copy the `env.template` to `.env`, and adjust it according to your environment.
+Copy the provided `env.template` file to `.env`, and adjust it according to your environment.

 The communication between SDX controller and Local controller is enabled by RabbitMQ, which can either run on the same node as SDX